 I am currently recovering from my surgery on Friday so I am so thankful to have some wonderful e-friends stop and guest post in my absence!
 I met Cheryl through the blogging world and am so glad that our paths crossed!
-She will be sharing her experience with the impact that chronic pain has on relationships as well as some tips for both the spoonie and his/her partner on keeping your relationship strong in spite of pain!
+She will be sharing her experience with chronic pain and relationships as well as some tips for both the spoonie and his/her partner on keeping your relationship strong in spite of pain!
 Be sure to check out her blog!

 My name is Cheryl and I’m usually found ruminating over at Confessions of a Rambling Mind.
 I suggested two potential topics to Jamee for my guest spot and she suggested I “talk” about the complexities of balancing relationships with chronic pain.
 Like Jamee, I’m also an endo warrior and have had a terribly painful back problem for two years (with an OR visit of my own on Aug 8).
 I was going to toy around with a prior post on the subject but decided that the evolution of my life in the past months meant a new perspective and a new ramble made sense.